Job Search configurations

 distance is applied to the geography of the search results depends on the type

 of location information entered.
-If the job seeker enters a street address, the
+If the job seeker enters a street address or

-city, Job Search applies a bounding box around the city limits and calculates
+seeker enters a city, Job Search applies a bounding box around the city limits

-distance from the box edges.
-If the user enters only a state or country,
+and calculates distance from the box edges.
+If the user enters only a state or

 Make sure that the mileage radius is as small as possible.
 Setting